Octet baryon isovector charges from $N_f = 2 + 1$ lattice QCD: Discussion of the results

 We mention the possibility of an enhancement of the (higher order) $\delta_m^2/\Lambda_{\QCD}$ correction to the $\Sigma^0$ mass due to the possibility of mixing with the $\Lambda^0$, which, however, appears to be a very small effect~\cite{Horsley:2014koa}.
 A positive contribution to the $\Sigma^0$ mass would increase $\Delta m_{\Sigma}^{\QED}$ but leave $\Delta m_{\Sigma}^{\QCD}$ (and therefore the quark mass difference Eq.~\eqref{eq:quarkdiff}) invariant.

 The electromagnetic contributions to the $p$, $\Sigma^{\pm}$ and $\Xi^-$ masses are all similar to $1\,\MeV$, with an enhancement for the heavier, more compact cascade baryon.
 Recently, combining the Cottingham formula~\cite{Cottingham:1963zz} with experimental input from elastic scattering and parton distribution functions, the value $\Delta m_N^{\QED}=0.58(16)\,\MeV$ was determined in Ref.~\cite{Gasser:2020mzy}.
 While within errors our result Eq.~\eqref{eq:massdiff1} agrees with this value, the number obtained in Ref.~\cite{Gasser:2020mzy} is more inline with the suggested ordering $\Delta m_N^{\QED}<\Delta m_{\Sigma}^{\QED}<-\Delta m_{\Xi}^{\QED}$.
-Combining their value with our determination of $g_S^N$ gives $\delta_m=-1.69^{(53)}_{(51)}\MeV$, in agreement with our result Eq.~\eqref{eq:quarkdiff} but also in tension with, e.g., $\delta_m = -2.41(12)\,\MeV$~\cite{Fodor:2016bgu}.
+Combining their value with our determination of $g_S^N$ gives $\delta_m=-1.69^{(28)}_{(26)}\MeV$, somewhat smaller in modulus than our result Eq.~\eqref{eq:quarkdiff} and certainly in tension with, e.g., $\delta_m = -2.41(12)\,\MeV$~\cite{Fodor:2016bgu}.

 We find that the effect of $m_d>m_u$ on the $\Xi$ and $\Sigma$ mass splittings is much bigger than for the nucleon since this is proportional to $g_S^B/g_V^B$ and $g_S^N<g_S^{\Sigma}/2<g_S^{\Xi}$.
 This hierarchy is due to $g_S^N\approx F_S+D_S$, $g_S^\Sigma/2\approx F_S$ and $g_S^{\Xi}\approx F_S-D_S$ with $F_S>0$ and $D_S<0$.
 Interestingly, the pion baryon $\sigma$ terms $\sigma_{\pi B}=\sigma_{u B}+\sigma_{d B}$ that encode the up plus down quark mass contribution to the baryon masses exhibit the opposite ordering~\cite{RQCD:2022xux}, $\sigma_{\pi N}>\sigma_{\pi\Sigma}>\sigma_{\pi\Xi}$.